Setup your Radar

 sudo tailscale up

-Follow the authentication URL, install Tailscale on your phone or laptop, then access the dashboard at https://<hostname>.<tailnet>.ts.net — this URL has a valid certificate and works without any exception.
+Follow the authentication URL, install Tailscale on your phone or laptop, then use the Tailscale network for SSH and private device access.

 See the Tailscale documentation for details.